 I was just as shocked as everyone else that a dog (much less my dog) was scratching and whining at the door.
 Though everyone seemed to be enjoying the distraction, I was mortified.
 Shockingly, the professor was nice enough to actually allow Loup to stay in the room by my desk until class was over.

 Loup’s plethora of eccentric behaviors could be exhausting at times.
-His most annoying behavior was his tendency to whine and whine (for hours if need be) when he didn’t his way.
+His most annoying behavior was his tendency to whine and whine (for hours if need be) when he didn’t get his way.
 I blame the German shepherd part of Loup for his incessant whining.
 Like most Shepherds, Loup was extremely vocal and, as such, he felt compelled to express his every upset.
 Loup had clearly been born with a flair for the dramatic and he liked to flaunt it.

 Comically, until Loup was let in or I left to go home, the night’s activities were repeatedly disrupted as each of us took turns yelling at Loup to shut up!
-Momentarily chastised, he’d actually shut up for a minute or two, just long enough for us to think that he might have given up and fallen sleep.
+Momentarily chastised, he’d actually shut up for a moment or two, just long enough for us to think that he might have given up.
 The moment that we’d start to actually enjoy the peace and quiet, though, the faintest of whimpers would waft through the door and, on cue, everyone would groan.
 Then, from that moment on, though ever so carefully so as not to incur our wrath, Loup escalated his aria of doggie angst until he sounded like a canine Pavarotti performing La Boheme at the Met!

 Loup’s protestations were an absolute matter of principle to him.
 He sincerely believed that he was just as human as the rest of us.
 And, as far as he was concerned, ostracizing him constituted a flagrant violation of his rights and he wasn’t going to stomach such an injustice quietly.

 Another example of his ability to control my behavior happened one day when I was visiting my boyfriend, Gary Vail, in Dallas, Texas.
 Gary and I were driving home from the grocery store and, as it was a hot summer’s day, we had all the windows down and Loup was happily slobbering in the back seat.
 To Loup’s displeasure, Gary and I started arguing.
 As we were in the middle of trying to prove each other wrong, we didn’t notice that our agitated voices were upsetting Loup.
 Clearly, Loup reached his limit of what he was going to tolerate because, just as we stopped for a stop sign, he jumped out of the car through the back seat window!
 Our argument immediately forgotten, Gary pulled the car to the curb, we jumped out and promptly started chasing after Loup.
-As proof to the power of Loup, Gary and I made a pact to never raise our voices again whenever Loup was around!
+As proof to the power of Loup, Gary and I made a pact to never raise our voices again when Loup was around, most especially in the car!

-My dad was indeed a mischievous soul and, as such, he constantly got himself into trouble with alcohol and women.
-He’d go out to a bar with friends, the men who worked for him or all alone and never make it home.
-That, of course, didn’t go over well with my mom.
-That’s when she’d either leave my brother, sister and I at home for hours at a time while she went in search of my dad or she’d pile the three of us in the car to accompany her as she’d drive around half the night in a rage, screaming and crying, hunting for my dad.
-All of us kids would sit huddled and terrified in the back seat, dreading what might happen, as she scoured the parking lots of bar after bar in the hopes of finding my dad’s truck.
-My mom was incapable of quitting.
-And, when she finally found him (and she always did!), she’d immediately get up in his face in the middle of the bar, cursing and slapping him while threatening any woman who’d been stupid enough to try and cozy up to my dad.
+There was no question that my dad was a mischievously tortured soul and, as such, he repeatedly sought solace (and consequently got himself into trouble) through alcohol and women.
+My dad would go out drinking after work with the men who worked for him (or sometimes, he’d go all by himself) and he’d simply forget to come home.
+That, as one might imagine, did NOT go over well with my Italian mom.
+My mom would work herself into an increasing intense state of outrage as she waited and waited for my dad to finally show up at home.
+On the nights when it was clear he wasn’t going to show, my mom would either leave my brother, sister and I at home as she went in search of my dad or she’d pile all of us into the car to accompany her as she drove around half the night in a rage, screaming and crying as obsessively hunted for my dad.
+Us kids would be clinging to each other, terrified, in the back seat, dreading what might eventually happen, as she scoured the parking lots of bar after bar in her search for my dad’s truck.
+My mom did not know how to “quit”.
+Inevitably, when she’d finally find him, she’d charge into the bar, get up in my dad’s face and start cursing and slapping him and any woman who’d been foolish enough to cozy up to my dad.

-Given the constant upheaval in my family, I concluded early on that we had to be seriously messed up.
-I’d heard of other dads going out and drinking but they’d only been gone for an evening instead of days at a time like my dad.
-And, of course, NO ONE’S MOM WAS LIKE MY MOM: most women in my mom’s position would try to suffer in silence or, at the very least, keep their family’s problems private and behind closed doors.
-But, not my mom!
-My mom possessed no filter whatsoever when it came to her mouth, blurting out whatever popped into her head.
-Her favorite topic, of course, was my dad.
-Nothing us kids ever did could compete with her obsession with my dad.
-She’d talk and talk and talk to anyone who’d listen about all the fights she had with him over his drinking and womanizing.
-Those battles were badges of honor for her and she never got tired of talking about them.
-Much to my eternal mortification, she wasn’t shy about discussing her sex life with other women, detailing her complaints and in front of me no less!
+My mom had absolutely no filter with respect to what she might choose to say.
+She’d blurt out anything that might pop into her head.
+The topic she most compulsively talked about, of course, was my dad.
+Nothing any of us kids did could ever compete with her obsession with my dad.
+She’d talk and talk and talk to anyone who’d listen about all the fights she had with my dad over his drinking and womanizing.
+Her battles with my dad were like badges of honor for her and she never tired of reliving them.
+Much to my eternal mortification, she also wasn’t the least bit shy about sharing the details of her sex life with my dad, detailing her complaints in front of me no less!

 As our tour bus meandered through the Italian countryside, we’d occasionally stop at various eateries and shops for refreshments where I stood anchored in shock as I watched the chaos.
 It was as if no one in Italy had ever learned how to wait in line!
 Instead, people pushed and shoved, jockeying for position as they screamed and shouted out their orders: acting just like my mom!
 And, just like my mom, everyone was royally pissed off, grumbling and complaining at the poor service and how they were forced to wait so long.
 After watching this kind of pandemonium at every establishment we entered for several days in a row, it hit me like a pot of pasta to the head that my mom would be completely normal here!
 In fact, she might actually be considered a bit mellow as compared to the other Italians I’d seen!